-The archaeological site known today as Ichmul de Morley received its first documented visit (and its name) in 1918 when famed Mayanist Sylvanus Morley led an expedition across the Yucatán peninsula in search of hieroglyphic inscriptions (Figure 1).
+The archaeological site known today as Ichmul de Morley received its name in 1918 when famed Mayanist Sylvanus Morley led an expedition across the Yucatán peninsula in search of hieroglyphic inscriptions (Figure 1).
 The collapsed buildings he visited at Ichmul are the remnants of what once was a medium-sized town that was primarily occupied during the Late and Terminal Classic Periods, around A.D.
 700–1100.
-In this work, I review recent archival research of Morley’s visit to Ichmul and the two carved limestone panels he discovered.1
+In this work, I review recent archival research of Morley’s visit to Ichmul and the two carved limestone panels he documented.1

 Since Morley, the site has only received sporadic attention.
 No visits (or at least ones that made it into the archaeological literature) were made between Morley’s visit and 1977, when David Vlcek recorded the site as part of the Archaeological Atlas of Yucatán Project (Garza T. and Kurjack 1980a:102, 140, 1980b:Hoja 16Q-d(9)).
 Members of the Cupul Project briefly visited Ichmul de Morley in 1988 and collected some surface ceramics (Andrews et al. 1989; Gallareta N. et al. 1988).
 As the Ek Balam Project directed by William Ringle and George Bey got underway in the 1980s, Ringle became interested in the relationship between Ek Balam and Chichen Itza, located some 50 km to the southwest.
 Because of its location almost exactly halfway between Ek Balam and Chichen Itza, he started laying plans for further investigations at Ichmul de Morley (Figure 2).
 In 1990, Ringle, Tomás Gallareta Negrón, Craig A. Hanson, and others made a detailed map of the site center (Figure 3).
 As part of my dissertation fieldwork at the University of Pittsburgh, I first came to Ichmul de Morley in 1997.
 Over that summer, Ringle and I managed to map a 500 x 500 meter quadrat of settlement to the north of the site (Figure 4) and conduct test excavations in a wide variety of architectural contexts (Ringle and Smith 1998; Smith 2000; Smith et al. 2006).
 After a long hiatus, I enlisted Alejandra Alonso Olvera to help re-launch and co-direct the Ichmul de Morley Archaeological Project in 2017.

+Although Ichmul now bears Morley’s name, he was not the first archaeologist to visit the site and document two ballplayer panels associated with it.
+That honor goes to Teobert Maler, who visited Ichmul either in 1886 with Désiré Charnay (Merk 2018:49) or in 1908 (Graham 1997:XXXV).2 While he was there, he took photos of two carved panels which are available in the digital collections of the Ibero-American Institute and to my knowledge have not been published until now (Figure 5).
 While at Ichmul in 1918, Morley’s informants led him to two carved panels at two different nearby haciendas.
 Morley photographed the panels and, only quite recently, these photos were scanned and made available to interested researchers through a partnership between Harvard’s Peabody Museum and the database Artstor.
-Although eroded, Panel 1 (Figure 5) is largely intact and features two opposing ballplayers with a ball in between them.
+Although eroded, Panel 1 (Figure 6) is largely intact and features two opposing ballplayers with a ball in between them.
 This panel is mentioned by Morley in Volume IV of his Inscriptions of Peten and he provides some important information in a footnote about where he found it.
 He states “[Panel 1] is built into a wall at the hacienda of Komche, about 4 km. east-northeast of Dzitas, Yucatán, and about 8 km west of Ichmul” (Morley 1938:263).
 In the notes associated with the scanned photograph now available from the Artstor database and the Peabody Museum’s online database, the discovery site is listed as “Kumche” and the description, presumably from Morley’s original notes of the photograph, says “Sculptured stone built into wall is from Ichmul 2 leagues [about 6 miles or 10 kilometers] away.”

 While Morley asserted that these two panels were originally from Ichmul, their association with the archaeological site has always been considered tenuous.
 The major reason for the skepticism is that while both panels feature ballplayers, no ballcourt has been identified at Ichmul.
 However, recent epigraphic research coupled with the archival research reported below makes me quite confident that both panels were originally from Ichmul de Morley and were robbed from the site during the early 20th century henequen boom when scores of haciendas popped up across Yucatán, including those in the Ichmul region.

 After Morley’s discovery of the two Ichmul panels, a few other researchers have also documented them.
 Edited photographs of the panels that Morley took were published by Proskouriakoff (1950:Figure 82a,b) but without much commentary.
+Subsequent photographs of both panels were made by Karl-Herbert Mayer in the 1970s and 1980s and are accessible online from The Maya Image Archive (2019).
 The next scholarly attention given to the Ichmul ballplayer panels was Ian Graham.
 He made preliminary line drawings of the panels and sent copies of them to me in the 1990s.
 These line drawings have not been published.
-Merle Greene Robertson made rubbings of both panels (Figure 11) and these were first published by Kurjack (Kurjack et al. 1991:Figure 8.13; see also Smith et al. 2006:Figure 8.3) in his discussion of northern lowland ballcourts.
+Merle Greene Robertson made rubbings of both panels (Figure 12) and these were first published by Kurjack (Kurjack et al. 1991:Figure 8.14; see also Smith et al. 2006:Figure 8.3) in his discussion of northern lowland ballcourts.

-Today the Ichmul panels are in two INAH (Instituto Nacional de Antropología e Historia) museums.
+Today the Ichmul panels are in two Instituto Nacional de Antropología e Historia (INAH) museums.
 Panel 1, after many decades in the lobby of Hotel Mérida, in Mérida, was transferred in July, 2016, to the Museo Regional de Antropología de Yucatán Palacio Cantón, also in Mérida (Rodriguez 2016; INAH 2016).
 Panel 2 is in the Museo Maya de Cancún.

 Returning to the question of the Ichmul panel’s original provenience, the archival work presented here coupled with the epigraphic work of Graña-Behrens (2006) suggests that both panels were originally part of a building (or buildings) at the site of Ichmul de Morley.
 Panel 2 was clearly discovered by Morley at Hacienda Ichmul, only a hundred or so meters east of the archaeological site.
 Panel 1 was found more far-flung from the site so its connection to Ichmul de Morley is a bit more tenuous.
 Why did Panel 1 wind up at Hacienda Kunche?
 As mentioned above, Kunche is 16 km north of Ichmul, meaning that the panel, which weighs over a ton (Rodríguez 2016:1) was transported a fair distance to become embedded in a wall there.
 Did the owner of Hacienda Ichmul give or sell it to the owner of Hacienda Kunche?
 Without archival research into the two haciendas, we cannot be sure.